-Course Title / Code THEORY OF MACHINES / MEH206B-T
+Course Title / Code KINEMATICS & THEORY OF MACHINES /MEH206B-T

 Course Type CORE

 Course Nature Hard

 L-T-P Structure (3-1-0)

-Credit 4
+Credits 4

 Course Outcome Mapping CO1: Students will have the ability to explain the different types of mechanisms.
-Employability CO2: Students will have the ability to explain and develop competency in drawing the cam profile and understand the Gear trains Employability CO3: Students will have the ability to develop competency in understanding of balancing of machines Employability CO4: Students will have the ability to understand gyroscopes and governors Employability
+Employability CO2: Students will have the ability to explain and develop competency in drawing the cam profile and understand the follower motion.
+Employability CO3: Students will have the ability to develop competency in understanding of theory of all types of gears and gear train.
+Employability CO4: Students will have the ability to select Suitable Drives and Mechanisms for balancing and Vibration application.
+Employability